supermundano/contact-form-7-infusionsoft-add-on/readme.txt

 = How do I tag contacts? =

 Tags must be [created in InfusionSoft](http://ug.infusionsoft.com/article/AA-00306/0/Add-edit-or-delete-a-tag.html) before they can be used with this plugin.
 Once a tag has been created, the "tag name" can be added on each contact form edit page.
 Contacts will be tagged if CF7 successfully delivers a message.
+If you want add multiple tags to a contact, simply input a list of tags separated by commas (e.g. tag_1, tag_2, tag_3).

 = Can I contact InfusionSoft support, if I need help with this plugin? =